Posted in | News | Biosensors

 Each pod is equipped with sensors that detect specific VOCs, and the samples are introduced sequentially.
 Upon reaching the designated sniffing hatch, the biosensors analyze the samples, reporting their findings through a machine learning algorithm that processes the data to assess cancer risk.

 The biosensors underwent a training phase using known samples to calibrate their responses.
-The performance of the BSP was evaluated based on sensitivity and specificity metrics, determined through double-blind testing with both cancer-positive and cancer-negative samples.
+The BSP's performance was evaluated based on sensitivity and specificity metrics, determined through double-blind testing with both cancer-positive and cancer-negative samples.

 Clinical data were retrospectively analyzed, ensuring that the clinicians remained unaware of the BSP results during the diagnostic process.
 This approach aimed to minimize bias and accurately assess the impact of the biosensor on clinical decision-making.
 The study was approved by the Institutional Review Board, and all procedures adhered to ethical guidelines for research involving human subjects.